themi/magrav/hat-pack/03-coils-production.md

 The most important point to remember is that the direction of the coil winding should be consistant throughtout all coils, capacitors and connections.

 The recommended direction is counter clockwise.
-Hold coil so that the length of it runs away from you (look down the tube) then follow the direction of the wire starting at the closest end.
-The wire should flow away from you in an anti-clockwise direction.
+Hold coil so that the length of it runs away from you (look down the tube) then follow the direction of the wire starting at the nearest end to you.
+The wire should flow away from you in an anti-clockwise direction as you follow the coiled wire.
 Doesn't matter what end you look at - it will run the same way - go ahead, try it.

 How you get the wire to do that will depend entirely on what kind of rig you have setup to create the coils - experiment with your setup and figure it out.